 Serious vs. humorous

-Humour can be a perfect way to show the lighter side of your institution.
+Humor can be a perfect way to show the lighter side of your institution.
 Be careful though, as it’s only appropriate in certain situations and you have to be sure your use of humor will go down well.

-Analyse the tone of voice in the criticism that’s been made and decide if it’s a person who might respond well to humor or if it’s the kind of comment to which the rest of your audience would appreciate a humorous comment.
+Analyze the tone of voice in the criticism that’s been made and decide if it’s a person who might respond well to humor or if it’s the kind of comment to which the rest of your audience would appreciate a humorous comment.

 If in doubt, stick with a serious response; it’s difficult to go wrong with that.